CurrentCoin/information/README.md

 CurrentCoin is dedicated to providing fast and convenient digital services.

-Out contributors come from all over the world, but our home base is in San Francisco, California.
+Our contributors come from all over the world, but our home base is in San Francisco, California.

 Our main page: